-Are you looking for tips or help to write a Philosophy of Discipline Statement?
-Writing a teaching philosophy will take some deep thought, reflection, and time.
-These strategies will assist you to create a new statement that effectively communicates your beliefs and thoughts on discipline and classroom management.
+Are you looking for tips or help to write a classroom management philosophy statement?
+Writing this type of teaching philosophy will take some deep thought, reflection, and time.
+These strategies will assist you to create a new statement that effectively communicates your beliefs and thoughts on discipline and managing your classroom.

 Did you know that more than half of the teachers feel they spend too much time on classroom discipline?